Find yourBDSM identity.Care to look?

 - Both, strictly speaking.
 The format is a quiz; the instrument behind it adapts behavioral-mapping frameworks from contemporary sexology.
 No clinical diagnosis is implied — a Kink Profile is a starting map for self-understanding, not a label.

-- Who built this?
+- Who writes this?